REASONS FOR CHOOSING

 Windsor

-offer was the best they received.
-Check into the University of Windsor
+offer was by far the best they received.
+Check into the University of

-- More flexibility in one's program: First year students generally
+- More flexibility in first year.
+First year students generally

 do not